nitin0502/Amazon-Clone/README.md

 # Amazon-Clone
-Clone of Amazon home page using HTML and CSS.
+Clone project of Amazon home page using HTML and CSS.